az-digital/arizona-bootstrap/site/content/docs/5.0/components/photo-gallery.md

 ## Grid

 With the Grid display, all images in the gallery are presented in a grid layout.
-Each image can be clicked on to open a modal and view a large version of the image.
+Each image can be clicked on to open a modal and view a large version of the full image.
 The carousel in the modal allows users to scroll through the entire gallery.
+Images are displayed without cropping and captions will not cover any part of the image, just like the <a href="#full-image-style">Slider Full Image Style</a> below.

 {{< example >}}
 <div class="bd-example">